-If “Yes” is your answer to the above questions, and if your employer participates in an international exchange program, then you may be able to enter the U.S. on a Q visa.
-The Q visa is associated with the nonimmigrant International Cultural Exchange programs designated by the United States Citizenship and Immigration Services (USCIS).
-The purpose of these international cultural exchange programs is to provide foreign nationals with practical training and employment and to allow the foreign national to share the history, culture and traditions of their home countries.
+If “Yes” is your answer to the above questions, and if your employer participates in an international exchange program, then you may be able to enter the U.S. on a Q-Visa.
+The Q-Visa is associated with the non-immigrant International Cultural Exchange programs designated by the United States Citizenship and Immigration Services (USCIS).
+The purpose of these international cultural exchange programs is to provide foreign nationals with practical training and employment and allow foreign nationals to share the history, culture, and traditions of their home countries.

 WHO IS ELIGIBLE FOR A Q-1 VISA?

-All Q-1 visa candidates must be at least 18 years of age and have an employer who is willing to petition the foreign national.
-Also, a Q-1 visa applicant must know how to communicate effectively with people, present their ideas clearly, and be able to teach others about their country’s culture.
+All Q-1 visa candidates must be at least 18 years of age and have an employer willing to petition the foreign national.
+Also, a Q-1 visa applicant must know how to communicate effectively with people, present their ideas clearly, and teach others about their country’s culture.

 WHAT DOCUMENTS ARE REQUIRED TO QUALIFY FOR A Q-1 VISA APPLICATION?

 - The employer must show that it runs an established international cultural exchange program.
 This may be demonstrated with materials that show what cultural aspects are in the program.
-These materials have to show a general overview of the attitude, customs, history, heritage, philosophy, tradition, and other cultural aspects of your home country.
+These materials have to show a general overview of your home country’s attitude, customs, history, heritage, philosophy, tradition, and other cultural aspects.
 Catalogs and brochures are the most common materials used by employers;

-If approved, you can remain in the U.S. for up to fifteen (15) months on a Q visa.
-After you complete the Q visa cultural exchange program, you must remain outside of the U.S. for at least one (1) year before you can reapply for the Q visa again.
+If approved, you can remain in the U.S. for up to fifteen (15) months on a Q-Visa.
+After you complete the Q-Visa cultural exchange program, you must stay outside of the U.S. for at least one (1) year before you can reapply for the Q-Visa again.

-If you would like to share the history and values of your culture with Americans, and you are capable of communicating, presenting, and teaching effectively, the Q visa can provide you with the opportunity.
-It is important for you to note that your employer must be willing to petition for you and must provide proof of an established international cultural exchange program.
+Suppose you would like to share the history and values of your culture with Americans, and you are capable of communicating, presenting, and teaching effectively.
+In that case, the Q-Visa can provide you with the opportunity.
+You must note that your employer must be willing to petition for you and provide proof of an established international cultural exchange program.